Tracking the 2024 Republican Primary

 Pence’s image is in decline: Former Vice President Mike Pence, who is backed by 6% of the GOP’s prospective electorate, has seen his popularity decline in recent weeks.
 The latest survey found 45% of potential primary voters view Trump’s former No. 2 unfavorably, matching the share who hold favorable opinions for the first time.

 Voters’ perceptions about the GOP: Our annual State of the Parties survey found that voters have become more likely to see the GOP as caring about them since 2016, marking an objective improvement for the party’s brand during Trump’s time on the American political stage.
-Meanwhile, Democrats have lost Americans’ confidence on questions of ideology to general competence since 2020, even as Biden remains competitive against Trump in our hypothetical head-to-head tracking.
+Meanwhile, Democrats have lost Americans’ confidence on questions ranging from ideology to general competence since 2020, even as Biden remains competitive against Trump in our hypothetical head-to-head tracking.

 About Morning Consult's Capabilities